uktrade/legal-basis-api/README.md

 You will need:

-- `python3.7`
+- `python3.10`
-- `postgresql` with version `11.6`
+- `postgresql` with version `12`
 - `docker` with [version at least](https://docs.docker.com/compose/compose-file/#compose-and-docker-compatibility-matrix) `18.02`

-## Running locally

-To start development with `docker` you will need to create a local `.env` file based on the sample provided:
+Before starting the application, you will need to create a local `.env` file based on the sample provided:

 ```{.sourceCode .bash}
 cp config/sample.env config/.env
 ```

-You will then need to ask a team member for the sso credentials and update the `AUTHBROKER_*` values in the newly created`.env` file.
+Additionally, you will then need to ask a team member for the sso credentials and update the `AUTHBROKER_*` values in the newly created`.env` file.

-Now you are ready to build and bring up the django app.
+## Development with Docker

+To build and start the application with Docker simply run the following commands one after the other in your terminal:

 ``` {.sourceCode .bash}
 docker-compose build